we-are-va/we-are-va.github.io/_work/suncare.md

   media_alignment: Right
   media:
     image: "/uploads/suncorp_img.jpg"
-  content: Regular communication and transparency sums up our relationship with Suncare.
+  content: "## Regular communication and transparency sums up our relationship with
-    The awesome Suncare team advises VA on goals and objectives, together we build a strategy and VA roll out the tactical elements ... and it works.<br>
+    Suncare.
+The awesome Suncare team advises VA on goals and objectives, together we build a strategy and VA roll out the tactical elements ... and it works."
-  headline: Digital Marketing<br>
+  headline: "<strong>Digital Marketing</strong><br>"
 - template: full-width-media-element
   block: media-1
   image: "/uploads/suncare-brochures.jpg"